bertrandchenal/lakota/README.md

 file.
 And it's dead simple!

-While this is indeed a good solution for static data, you will quickly face some limitations in situation where the data is updated
+While this is indeed a good solution for static data, you will quickly face some limitations if the data is updated periodically:
-periodically:

 - A large series will generate an impractically large file.
 The solution is to chunk the series into a handful of files.
 How to size